 All valid Ark transactions begin as user-submitted data and end as immutable history on the Ark blockchain.
-This column outlines the transaction's journey from client to blockchain in general terms.
-While implementation specifics will depend on the platform used to submit the transaction, Ark's extensive SDK coverage ensures that developers experience a unified development workflow across languages and platforms.
+This column outlines a transaction's journey from client to blockchain in general terms.
+While the implementation specifics will depend on the platform used to submit the transaction, Ark's extensive SDK coverage ensures that developers experience a unified development workflow across languages and platforms.

 All transactions are serialized on client applications prior to submission to Ark Core nodes.
 Every Crypto SDK includes functionality for serializing transactions from raw data into the binary transaction format supported across the Ark blockchain topology.
 Look for a